Weymouth Civic Society

 Click here to download a copy of the Articles of Association of the WCS

-Click the button below to download a copy of the latest newsletter
+Click the button below to download a copy of the WCS newsletter

 Members are invited to send items for publication in the newsletter, published quarterly by the Board.